menix-os/menix/doc/building.md

 # To cross-compile, add: -D MENIX_ARCH="<arch>"
 ```

-This will generate `/kernel/config.cmake` for you with default values.
+This will generate `config.cmake` for you with default values.

 > **Note:**
 >